 Devotional Helps

-The devotional helps offered here are the kind of thing that were disapproved of in the Assembly, where the approved "morning time" consisted of using the Cycle of Devotion and getting "a word" straight from heaven's kitchen by reading a passage of scripture--no devotional books allowed.
+The devotional helps offered here are the kind of thing that were disapproved of in the Assembly, where the approved "morning time" consisted of using the Cycle of Devotion and getting "a word" straight from heaven's kitchen by reading a passage of scripture--devotional books discouraged, commentaries forbidden.
 The brief article, Why Your "Devotions" Aren't Working, is a healthful antidote.
-The meditations focus largely on the imputed righteousness of Christ--the inspiration of many hymns and much joyful worship over the centuries.
+These meditations focus largely on the imputed righteousness of Christ- - a key concept to breaking free from performance-based Christianity.

-Contemporary English Version of the Bible David Ker of the Lingamish blog highly recommends the Contemporary English Version of the Bible published by the ABS.
-As a Bible translator, that has got to carry some weight.
 If you have a hard time with the Bible, this might be one you can tolerate, and maybe even enjoy.
 On Amazon reviewer says, "So visually appealing you'll get lost in this Bible...It is SO colorful!
-The notes are in the margins rather than at the bottom of the page.
-The notes are categorized by icons for Geography, People & Nations, Objects, Plants and Animals, History & Culture, Ideas & Concepts, and Cross references.
-What this Bible has that I've never seen anywhere is the pictures and photos that really help you understand the text!
-I encourage you to use Amazon's wonderful "See Inside" feature to see what this Bible has to offer."
+The notes are in the margins rather than at the bottom of the page....
+What this Bible has that I've never seen anywhere are the pictures and photos that really help you understand the text! ...use Amazon's wonderful "See Inside" feature to see what this Bible has to offer."

 "A Debtor to Mercy Alone" (Toplady)